MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 * Replace `beforeinstallprompt` or associated behaviour (current way to install apps from the same-domain).
 * Allow a ***vetted* installation origin** to know if the web app is installed (see *`install_sources` new manifest field*).
 * Allow the web app to report to the origin the outcome of the installation.
 * Enable UAs to supress potential installation-prompt spam.
+* Track campaign IDs for marketing campaigns.

 ## Non-goals